Views of Kanye West: Death penalty

 In 2020, West said he was against capital punishment.

 LGBTQ rights

 West has spoken in support of gay marriage early in his career.
-In a 2005 MTV News interview with Sway Calloway, West spoke out against homophobia in hip hop music, recalling: "I remember my cousin told me that another one of my cousins was gay, and at that point was the turning point where I was like, 'Yo, this is my cousin, I love him.
+In a 2005 MTV News interview with Sway Calloway, West spoke out against homophobia in hip hop music, stating that "everybody in hip-hop discriminates against gay people."
+Further reflecting on the issue, he used to use "gay" as an insult, but later changed after meeting his cousin's male partner, stating: "Yo, this is my cousin, I love him.
 I've been discriminating against gays.
-Do I discriminate against my cousin?
+Do I discriminate against my cousin?"
+In July 2015, he met Caitlyn Jenner for the first time, also helping the Kardashian family accept her transition as a trans woman.